eagles-project/skywalker/docs/installation.md

     make test
     ```

+    If you're using Linux, you can also run Skywalker's tests through
+    [Valgrind](https://valgrind.org) to check for memory corruptions and leaks
+    with

+    ```
+    make memcheck
+    ```

+    (but be prepared to wait a while for the tests to finish).

     You should see several tests run (and hopefully pass!).
 Now, to install
     Skywalker to the path you specified with `CMAKE_INSTALL_PREFIX`, type